fhgr-cds-archive-class-2021/fhgr-3-s-ml-project-group-2/README.md

 - [/app/_04_interpretation.py](./app/_04_interpretation.py)
   - The machine learning model gets analyzed (scores and other important metrics)

-In every step a pandas dataframe was used to handle the data.
+In every step a pandas dataframe was returned from the subscripts in order to guarantee modularity.

 After every step a new csv gets created and stored in the [/app/data](./app/data) folder.
 The ML-model is stored in the [/app/data](./app/data) folder aswell.

 This helpes in the development process because a dataset of every substep is available and therefore it's not necessary to always run the whole workflow to make changes on a specific step or file.
+Also, this way of working allowed us to encapsulate our work from each other and reduce interdependence during development.